Brighton i360: Other uses

-In October 2022, Sam Ryder filmed the music video for his song Somebody whilst on top of the roof of the tower's pod.
+In October 2022, Sam Ryder filmed the music video for his song "Somebody" performing on the roof of the tower's pod.

-In November 2022, violinist Esther Abrami released a music video of Walking in the Air composed and arranged by Howard Blake for violin and piano, featuring a nighttime performance from the roof of the tower.
+In November 2022, violinist Esther Abrami released a music video of "Walking in the Air" composed and arranged by Howard Blake for violin and piano, featuring a nighttime performance from the roof of the tower.

+In June 2023, the council approved plans to site three shipping containers next to the i360 temporarily to house a virtual cricket game known as Sixes.
+The i360 said "that immersive game" was part of a plan to draw more people to the venue, with a chance to "eat, drink and bat" in each of the three containers.